sanic-org/sanic-guide/src/en/guide/basics/request.md

 ::: tip FYI
 :bulb: The `request.args` object is one of a few types that is a dictionary with each value being a list.
 This is because HTTP allows a single key to be reused to send multiple values.

-Most of the time you will want to use the `.get()` be used to access the first element and not a list.
+Most of the time you will want to use the `.get()` method to access the first element and not a list.
 If you do want a list of all items, you can use `.getlist()`.
 :::